 How to Fix It:

-If the crack you’re trying to fix is located near a window or door, apply masking tape to the top of the frame to protect it.
+If the crack you’re trying to fix is located near any windows or doors, apply masking tape to the top of the frame to protect it.

 Next, remove excess paint, dirt, drywall, and dust from the inside and edges of the crack.
 You can use a vacuum cleaner extension or a cloth for this.

 Depending on the size of the crack, you can choose between spackling and drywall joint compound to patch the hole.
-Spackling is best-used for small cracks or holes in drywall.
-It has a paste-like consistency and comes ready-to-use.
-Drywall joint compound, on the other hand, is best used for larger cracks because of its durability and plaster-like consistency.
+Spackling is best used for small fractures or holes in drywall.
+It has a paste-like consistency and comes ready to use.
+Drywall joint compound, on the other hand, is best used for larger fractures because of its durability and plaster-like consistency.

-Once you’ve chosen your filler, use a putty knife to apply it to the crack.
+Once you’ve chosen your filler, use a putty tool to apply it to the crack.
 Take care to fill in the crack completely.

 For small cracks:

 One coat of spackling or drywall joint compound should do the trick.
-Make sure you apply it evenly so that the patch won’t show under a fresh coat of paint.
+Make sure you apply it evenly so that the patch won’t show under a fresh coat..

 For large cracks:

-Let the spackling or joint compound dry completely.
+Let the patchwork dry completely.
 This could take several hours.

 Then, scrape the area with your putty knife to take off all the ridges and bumps.
-Once you’ve made sure the area is bump-free, use a sanding block or sandpaper to smooth the spackling or joint compound.
+Once you’ve made sure the area is bump-free, use a sanding block or sandpaper to smooth the surface.
 Finally, use a tack cloth to wipe away the remaining debris.

 Now you’re ready to paint!
-Make sure to use a primer first in order to completely cover the repair.
+Make sure to use a primer first to completely cover the repair.
 If you don’t prime the patch thoroughly, the paint will have a slightly different gloss than the rest of the wall.
 This is called flashing and it’s easily noticeable in bright light.
 Wait for the primer to dry, then go ahead and apply your paint.
+Note: You can simply paint over hairline drywall cracks.

 How did the Cracks Get There?

-Drywall cracks are fairly common and mostly unavoidable.
+Cracked drywall is fairly common and mostly unavoidable.
 They generally occur at the seam where two pieces of drywall meet, or near doors or windows, as a result of stress.
-The best way to stop these cracks from forming is good drywall installation, but oftentimes even that won’t prevent them.
+The best way to stop these breaks from forming is good drywall installation, but oftentimes even that won’t prevent them.

-There are two common reasons that these cracks appear:
+There are two common reasons that these fractures appear:

 The second reason is a problem with your foundation, whether it has shrunk or expanded.
-These structural issues produce large cracks with a 3/16 of an inch or wider gap.
-Cracks caused by foundation issues are commonly jagged and occur horizontally or at a 45 degree angle.
+These structural issues produce large breaks with a 3/16 inch or wider gap.
+Fractures caused by foundation issues are commonly jagged and occur horizontally or at a 45-degree angle.
 If you see cracks like this in your home, you should call an experienced professional to examine your foundation for structural issues.

 You might also like: Causes of Foundation Problems